 I tried to be something, someone I was not in case I lost my second mother.
 It’s something that will never truly leave me.
 My past preverbal loss of my natural mother coloured my every reaction with new mother (and has coloured every relationship ever since).
 Neither of us were honest with the other.
 But neither of us knew how not to be.
 I wanted desperately to love her.
 But I couldn't.

 We were played out the drama of a child who’s lost her mother and a mother who lost her longed-for child.
-Two souls, hurting together and blaming the other one for it.
+Two souls, hurting together, reminding the other of what we'd lost and blaming each other for it.